 Your financial future won’t be doomed if you have a latte from the coffee shop each day.
 It will, however, suffer if you spend your money on lattes without thinking about your end result.

 Take the time to sit down and think about what you want your life to look like now and in the future.
-Eight years ago, I lived in a house (with a mortgage) I wasn’t sure I wanted.
+Nine years ago, I lived in a house (with a mortgage) I wasn’t sure I wanted.
 I wished I could travel more.
 And I wished I wasn’t working 65 – 70 hours a week writing for 30 different blogs.

 Getting from that point to today required planning and work.
 And, more importantly, it required vision.
 I had to clarify what I wanted my life to look like.
 Once I visualized the end result, I was able to work backward and take steps to come closer to that goal.